Neveal Hackshaw

-Neveal Hackshaw (born 21 September 1995) is a Trinidadian professional footballer who plays as a defender for the Trinidad and Tobago national team.
+Neveal Hackshaw (born 21 September 1995) is a Trinidadian professional footballer who plays as a defender for Oakland Roots and the Trinidad and Tobago national team.

 Career

 Youth and college

 Hackshaw played on the collegiate level at Arima North Secondary.

 Professional

 Hackshaw played for North East Stars F.C. in the TT Pro League since season 2014/2015 and scored 2 goals in his first season.

 In 2016, Hackshaw signed with American club Charleston Battery.

 On 13 December 2018, Hackshaw was signed by Indy Eleven.
 He was released by Indy Eleven on November 30, 2022, following the conclusion of the 2022 season.

+On 23 February 2023, Hackshaw joined USL Championship side Oakland Roots.

 International career

 Hackshaw made his debut in the Under-20 squad on 10 January 2015.

 Hackshaw made his debut for Trinidad and Tobago national football team on 27 March 2015.
 He came in as a substitute for Tobago-born Kevan George in the one-legged Copa América Centenario qualifying play-offs in the 78th minute where he played against Haiti.
 However only 5 minutes after Hackshaw came into the line-up T&T conceded the only goal of the match.